Frequently Asked Questions

 Will my application be reviewed if something is missing?

 The Admissions Committee will not consider any incomplete applications.
-The only items that will be missing from the application packet you’ll manually submit is your GMAT, GRE or TOEFL/IELTS scores.
+The only items that will be missing from the application packet you’ll manually submit are your GMAT, GRE or TOEFL/IELTS scores.
 All testing should be completed before the application deadline and sent directly to our admissions team through the testing service.

 - TOEFL/IELTS - Institutional code is 5814